-- Tendency towards strong sense of moral justice.
+- A tendency towards a strong sense of moral justice.

-- Don’t work well in teams – tendency to unemployment, or regular short term employment before changing jobs.
+- Don’t work well in teams – a tendency to self-employment or unemployment, or regular short term employment before changing jobs.

 - Dislike for competitive sports.

-- Replaying of minor micro-social events and behaviours (“I cannot believe I said that”) after social gatherings accompanied with high levels of self recrimination.
+- Replaying of minor micro-social events and behaviours (“I cannot believe I said that”) after social gatherings accompanied by high levels of self-recrimination.

 - Thus, people with this bias are prone to depression and loneliness, with regret being the primary feature.

-- When ill-dignified, tendency towards abuse and pleasure of the body.
+- When ill-dignified, a tendency towards abuse and pleasure of the body.

 - Feel emotions “in the body.”

-- Tendency to somatisation of emotion (i.e. “mystery”/non-medical physical problems such as stress rash, stomach ache, general annoyances such as aches and pains, stiff neck).
+- A tendency to somatisation of emotion (i.e. “mystery”/non-medical physical problems such as stress rash, stomach ache, general annoyances such as aches and pains, stiff neck).

 - A minority of people with this bias may have frequent difficulty differentiating between “stress” and a physical health problem.

-- Tendency towards mystical leanings and self explorations, exploring different states of self and ways of being.
+- A tendency towards mystical leanings and self-exploration, exploring different states of self and ways of being.

 - Experiences of synaesthesia.
 For example, hearing the sounds of cannons firing when viewing a painting of an artillery battle.